Key Concepts and Essentials (continued)

 But, it doesn't have to be so scary!
 You really have to go out of your way to create that kind of problem.
 More often than not, people use it to install and remove programs, open and close some programs, run system updates, and manage their computers.
 There are typically tools for doing all this stuff without needing to use the command line, but knowing your way around it can still be very helpful.

 This is because a lot of instructions online revolve around using the CLI (command line interface).
-The reason for this is simple: They have no idea what you're using!
+The reason for this is simple: The people writing those guides have no idea what you're using!
 If you don't know what desktop someone is using, you can't take it for granted that they have any one specific graphical menu to do things.
 Regardless of how you set things up, every computer running your distro can accomplish the same tasks in the terminal.
 That makes it straight-forward to instruct people to install tools, change config files, or any number of other tasks.

 Here are some examples of when it might come up: